 Break out your cute little swatched pattern block and measure measure.
 Measure its height and width.
 Now get an idea of how long you’d like the circumference of your shawl edge to be.
 The typical length of each circumference half is 40″ for a small shawl, 44″ for a medium shawl, and 50″ for a large shawl.

 Now here is the part that makes faroese shawls unique.
 They have a gusset.
 That is that panel that runs down the middle.
 Its what helps keep the shawl on and it needs to be at least 20-25 inches wide.
-Up to 35 inches is okay for a large shawl – but less than 20 inches will make the shawl ‘strut’.
+Up to 35 stitches is okay for a large shawl – but less than 20 stitches will make the shawl ‘strut’.

 One more thing to take into account is the edging.
 Most shawls have a 5-8 stitch border edge.
 They are traditionally set off with YO’s.